OpenDiablo2/OpenDiablo2/README.md

 > The project does not ship with the assets or content required to play Diablo 2.
 You must have a legally purchased copy of [Diablo 2](https://us.shop.battle.net/en-us/product/diablo-ii) and its expansion [Lord of Destruction](https://us.shop.battle.net/en-us/product/diablo-ii-lord-of-destruction) installed on your computer in order to run that game on this engine.
-If you have an original copy of the disks, those files should work fine as well.

 If you like to contribute to OpenDiablo2, please be so kind to read our [Contribution Policy](./docs/CONTRIBUTING.md) first.